nancologist/ReactNative/README.md

 # 5. Responsive & Adaptive User Interfaces and Apps [LEGACY]

 ## 5.1.
 Module Introduction

-Your App should looks like good on both iOS and Android and also on different size of devices.
+Your Index should looks like good on both iOS and Android and also on different size of devices.

-You also should make your App responsive when the device rotates!
+You also should make your Index responsive when the device rotates!
 Responsivness for both landscape and protrait modes.

-We will work on the App from the previous chapter.
+We will work on the Index from the previous chapter.
 ___

 ## 5.2.
 Finding Improvement Opportunities